 There are certain items that you can’t export to certain countries; many of these are war zones, and the items involved are armaments, or items which could be used for military purposes, so if you have any doubts at all, make sure you check the government’s Sanctions, embargoes and restrictions page for the latest information.

 3. Exporting to and from Northern Ireland

 There are a couple of services which can help you navigate the rules around the Northern Ireland Protocol.

 4. Exporting to a third country via an EU member state

 Known as an ‘indirect export’, this involves special procedures and paperwork, which will mainly depend on the final destination.

 You also need to give extra thought to the type of packaging you’re going to use.
-There are restrictions on the use of untreated wood, to prevent the spread of insects and disease that could negatively impact on a country’s ecosystem.
+There are restrictions on the use of untreated wood in order to prevent the spread of insects and disease that could negatively impact on a country’s ecosystem.

 Alternatives are easily available in the form of plywood shipping crates, which have a similar strength but can be sent anywhere, as the wood has been treated in the manufacturing process.

 You can also get heat treated and kiln dried pallets which have the same unrestricted usage.
 If you’re not sure, look for what is known as the ‘wheat stamp’, which tells officials that it’s safe to use.